 - Some people are frustrated since anybody and everybody comes to them for reviews.
 Some people, hardly get any reviews!

-- Somebody reviews just the basic syntax etc. While somebody reviews implementation of functionality, best use of design patterns, clean code practices, etc. So, there is no consistency between 2 reviews.
+- Somebody reviews just the basic syntax etc. While somebody reviews the implementation of functionality, best use of design patterns, clean code practices, etc. So, there is no consistency between the 2 reviews.

 - When you say that reviews should “add value”, what does it mean to you vis-à-vis me?

 However, with formal guidelines in place, some people somehow start thinking that “this is what I have to do”!
 And they almost stop thinking and follow the law!
-Although, that’s just “human thing”, but then, having or not having guidelines, either ways there is a problem ☺
+Although, that’s just a “human thing”, then, having or not having guidelines, either way there is a problem ☺

-Intent of any “guidelines” is just to show us a “way”, define some structure.
+The intent of any “guidelines” is just to show us a “way”, to define some structure.
 They are not supposed to be rigid or “cast in stone”.
-Intent of reviews is seeking a “valuable” feedback from another pair of eyes.
+The intent of reviews is to seek “valuable” feedback from another pair of eyes.
 An individual need not get blindfolded by defined rituals.
 And nothing can replace individuals and their close interactions!

-In the retrospective, if the same individual had said that he worked with certain person, even though not defined in guidelines, to get a valuable reviews done, then it would have been a much more enriching “reflection” on what we learnt from last 10 days and how we avoided some waste, right?
-Team also would have taken away some “positive energy” from it, rather than just a negative crib, right? ☺
+In the retrospective, if the same individual had said that he worked with a certain person, even though not defined in guidelines, to get a valuable review done, then it would have been a much more enriching “reflection” on what we learned from last 10 days and how we avoided some waste, right?
+The team also would have taken away some “positive energy” from it, rather than just a negative crib, right? ☺

 As a whole team, let’s have another look at the very first line of an agile manifesto, which says that while processes and guidelines are important, we should always value individuals and their close interactions more!